willwade/pylm/README.md

 A simple test driver [language_model_driver.py](language_model_driver.py) can be used to check that the model behaves using Python 3+.
 The driver takes three parameters: the maximum order for the language model, the training file and the test file in text format.
 Currently only the PPM model is supported.
-Note we show in this how you can do next letter and next word predictions **use max_length of around 30** Be warned too: training is not very performant at the word level
+Note we show in this how you can do next letter and next word predictions **use max_length of around 30** Be warned too: training is fast. running test_model can take a long time for the word models.
+Look at the code - you will need a larger max_length for words_

 Example: